 14. Visit the NAHB Bookstore.
 It is a repository of hundreds of specific books and other references on topics from land planning to customer service.
 The bookstore offers the opportunity to review the books before purchasing.
 Many of the Builders’ Show educational session speakers are also authors and have their books in the bookstore, for a deeper educational dive into their areas of expertise.

-15. Be sure to check for pre- or post-IBS educational programs.
-There may be other opportunities for learning while you are in town.
+15. Check for pre- or post-IBS educational programs.
+There may be other opportunities for learning while you're in town.
+Don't miss out.

-16. Visit the IBS show homes, including Pro Builder’s Show Village just outside the West Concourse of the convention center and The New American Home and The New American Remodel, both of which are offsite (get your free shuttle bus tickets in advance).
+16. Visit the IBS show homes, including Pro Builder’s Show Village just outside the West Concourse of the convention center and The New American Home and The New American Remodel.
 These “show homes” can offer some trend-setting ideas you may want to incorporate into your own business.

 17. Teach others.
-When you (and other staff) return from IBS, organize your notes and handouts and prepare a group presentation of findings and outcomes to share with your office staff, salespeople, superintendents, trade partners, bankers, etc. The more you teach what you learned the deeper it becomes ingrained in your own learning, not to mention increasing your ROI by sharing this newfound knowledge.
+When you (and other staff) return from IBS, organize your notes and handouts and prepare a group presentation of findings and outcomes to share with your office staff, salespeople, superintendents, trade partners, and bankers.
+The more you teach what you learned, the deeper it becomes ingrained in your own learning—not to mention increasing your ROI by sharing this newfound knowledge.